Sauze d'Oulx Ski Area & Lift Pass

 Additional Features & Details

-There’s another boardercross on the right side of the Montgenèvre area, accessed via the Serre Tibaud lift (87) and plenty of other natural features throughouth the whole Via Lattea.
+There’s another boardercross on the right side of the Montgenèvre area, accessed via the Serre Tibaud lift (87) and plenty of other natural features throughout the whole Via Lattea.

 The Via Lattea area has some great opportunities for off piste skiing and snowboarding when conditions allow.
 Sauze, itself, doesn’t hold the snow as well as other parts of the area, so some seasons you’ll have to venture further afield to find a stable snow pack and enough coverage to enjoy the off piste.